 Wynona Lipman

-Lipman (1923-1999) of Newark was the first African-American woman elected to the New Jersey Senate.
+Evelyn Wynona Moore Lipman, a Newark, New Jersey resident, was the first African American woman elected to serve on the New Jersey State Senate.

 —